-There is probably nothing more legendary in the history of rallying than the Group B era of 1980s.
+There is probably nothing more legendary in the history of rallying than the Group B era of the 1980s.
 Cars that were “too fast to race”, crazy fans and men with lots of courage behind their wheels.
-And one woman, who almost managed to beat them all.
+And one woman, who came close to beating them all.

-In 1920s, racing was even more dangerous and probably even more demanding than the Group B era.
-And seeing women in racing was even more rare.
+In the 1920s, racing was even more dangerous and probably even more demanding than the Group B era.
+Seeing women in racing was even more rare.
 Eliška Junková took her Bugatti to the highest level of racing, winning her class at 1927 German Grand Prix and getting close to winning the dangerous Targa Florio a year later.

-The only driver on our list to race a ŠKODA, Stig Blomqvist took FELICIA KIT CAR to the victory at RAC Rally in Great Britain, finishing his admirable rally career, which included a WRC title behind the wheel of Group B Audi Sport quattro S1.
+The only driver on our list to race a ŠKODA, Stig Blomqvist took his FELICIA KIT CAR to the victory at RAC Rally in Great Britain as he finished his remarkable rally career, which included a WRC title behind the wheel of Group B Audi Sport Quattro S1.

-If there ever was a man who embodied the racing spirit, it had to be Tazio Nuvolari.
-He always had to beat the odds, racing slower cars than his competitors, overcoming injuries and health problems, always ready to give everything to the fight for the victory.
+If there was ever a man who embodied the racing spirit, it had to be Tazio Nuvolari.
+He always had to beat the odds, racing slower cars than his competitors, overcoming injuries and health problems, always ready to give everything in the fight for the victory.

 Like Stig Blomqvist, he managed to score a title in the fearsome Group B, and he was one of the few drivers to successfully transition from Group B to less intimidating Group A cars.
 He managed to win another three titles and stayed in the top-level rallying until 2010.

 Ever since he bought his first car, a Porsche 356, Walter Röhrl lived for driving.
-He helped in creating several generations of Porsche cars as a test driver, but most of all, he was one of the greatest rally drivers of all time.
+He helped to create several generations of Porsche cars as a test driver, but most of all, he was one of the greatest rally drivers of all time.